Contact with Parents/Adults and Siblings

 NOTE: The responsible authority should review this policy (in particular the issue of sibling contact) with their local Children in Care Council and other Children Looked After.

-Also see Local Practice for Wandsworth Contact Service procedure for requesting contact sessions.
+Also see Resources for Wandsworth Contact Service procedure for requesting contact sessions.

 1. Approving and Planning Contact